elyra-ai/elyra/docs/source/recipes/configure-airflow-as-a-runtime.md

    kubectl create secret generic airflow-secret --from-file=id_rsa=.ssh/id_rsa --from-file=known_hosts=.ssh/known_hosts --from-file=id_rsa.pub=.ssh/id_rsa.pub -n airflow
    ```

-2. Download, review, and customize the [sample `helm` configuration](https://raw.githubusercontent.com/elyra-ai/elyra/v3.10.0/etc/kubernetes/airflow/helm/values.yaml) (or customize an existing configuration).
+2. Download, review, and customize the [sample `helm` configuration](https://raw.githubusercontent.com/elyra-ai/elyra/main/etc/kubernetes/airflow/helm/values.yaml) (or customize an existing configuration).
 This sample configuration will use the `KubernetesExecutor` by default.
    - Set `git.url` to the URL of the private repository you created earlier, e.g. `ssh://git@github.com/your-git-org/your-dag-repo`. **Note: Make sure your ssh URL contains only forward slashes.**
-   - Set `git.ref` to the DAG branch, e.g. `v3.10.0` you created earlier.
+   - Set `git.ref` to the DAG branch, e.g. `main` you created earlier.
    - Set `git.secret` to the name of the secret you created, e.g. `airflow-secret`.
    - Adjust the `git.gitSync.refreshTime` as desired.